 “I had liposuction performed on my chest, stomach and sides by Dr. Rosdeutscher.
 Not only do I look much better but I feel better about myself.
 As an extra bonus, my blood pressure went down significantly.”

-The above was written by one of our male liposuction patients, Donald, in a recent review about his Aqualipo procedure.
+The above was written by one of our male liposuction patients, Donald, in a recent review about his liposuction procedure at NuBody Concepts.
 What a pleasant surprise for him to not only get a slimmer waistline but also improve his health!

 Look better AND be healthier – what’s not to love about that?